 Hens mature early and begin laying large, grayish eggs at the rate of 170 per year.
 Black Shumans weigh between 4-6 pounds when mature.

-This all black chicken has black feathers, black comb, black eyes, black meat and even black bones.
+Here we have another black chicken breed that has black feathers, black comb, black eyes, black meat and even black bones.
 The appearance of the cooked meat from this black meat chicken might take some getting used too, but the nutritional value exceeds all other white meat chicken breeds.

 This solid black chicken is highly prized for its nutritious meat.
 High in protein and low in fat and cholesterol, this black meat chicken is raised in backyards primarily for meat production.